 - Having a serious medical ailment like cancer.

 - Losing a loved one, either through death or divorce.

 Whenever you’re exposed to a flood of stress hormones, it not only disrupts your sleep, but it can damage your immune system and shrink the memory centers in your brain.
 Since stress is everywhere, ALL of us would benefit from a regular stress management practice.
-Exercise and meditation can help, but my personal favorite is medical hypnosis which I have used with patients for many years.
+Exercise and meditation can help, but another option is medical hypnosis which we have used with patients for many years.

 Research has shown that medical hypnosis can: